V-Rajasekar/README/Java/OCJP11/Part-II/Chapter18-Concurrency.md

       }
 	}
 ```

-### Protecting Data with Atomic Clases.
+## Atomic Classes(Protecting Data).

-One way to improve our sheep counting example is to use the java.util.concurrent.atomic package
+One way to improve our sheep counting example is to use the `java.util.concurrent.atomic` package

 As we demonstrated in the previous section, the increment operator ++ is not thread‐safe.
 Furthermore, the reason that it is not thread‐safe is that the operation is not atomic, carrying out two tasks, read and write, that can be interrupted by other threads.

 Any thread trying to access the sheepCount variable while an atomic operation is in process will have to wait until the atomic operation on the variable is complete.
 Conceptually, this is like setting a rule for our zoo workers that there can be only one employee in the field at a time, although they may not each report their result in order.

-#### Atomic classes
+### Predefined Atomic classes

 1. `AtomicBoolean, AtomicInteger, AtomicLong` values that may be updated atomically.
 2. In the previous example.
 If you replace with the AtomicInteger then you get varying output from 1..10, but still it prints the numbers 1 through 10.

 ```java
   private AtomicInteger sheepCount = new AtomicInteger(0);
    private void incrementAndReport() {
       System.out.print(sheepCount.incrementAndGet()+" ");
    }
 ```

 For the overall methods: [Atomic Integer](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicInteger.html)

-#### Improving Access with Synchronized Blocks
+## Synchronized Blocks

 - Synchronzied Block _(with monitor and lock mechanism)_
- * synchronized blocks allow only one thread to enter
+- synchronized blocks allow only one thread to enter

 ```java
 SheepManager manager = new SheepManager();
 synchronized(manager) {